 The following skills and experience would be preferred and beneficial for the role:

-The successful Nurse will receive an excellent salary of £37,386 per annum.
+The successful Nurse will be offered an excellent annual salary of £36,291 - £38,716.08 per annum DOE.
 We currently have permanent vacancies for both days and night shifts available.
 In return for your hard work and commitment you will receive the following generous benefits:

-An amazing job opportunity has arisen for a committed Registered Mental Health Nurse - Adult Acute Unit to work in an exceptional mental health hospital based in the Southgate, North London area.
-You will be working for one of UK's leading health care providers
+An amazing new job opportunity has arisen for a dedicated Registered Mental Health Nurse to work in a spectacular mental health hospital based in Cheadle, Greater Manchester area.
+Your will be working for one of UK's leading health care providers

-**To be considered for this position you must be qualified as an Registered Mental Health Nurse with a current active NMC Pin**
+**To be considered for this role you must be qualified as a Registered Mental Health Nurse (RMN) with a current active NMC Pin**

 As a Nurse your key duties include: